Raffaele Rubattino

-Biography
+Early life

+Raffaele Rubattino was born in Genoa the business family of Pietro (1785-1829) and Giovanna Gavino (1785-1831).
+He attended the Royal College until and he lost his parents and sister Anna Amelia in his twenties.
+He was then assisted by his uncles Giovan Battista Gavino and Lazzaro Rebizzo.
+He moved to Doria palace where Rebizzo lived.

+Career

-Raffaele Rubattino was born in Genoa on 10 October 1810 in a family of business people.
-He started a transport business in 1833 between Genoa and Milan and then merged it with the business of Gavino and Lazzaro Rebizzo.
-In 1843 he began a steamboat service in the Mediterranean with two small vessels, Castore and Polluce.
-The latter collided with the Mongebella.
-He then built larger ships: Cagliari, Piemonte, and Lombardo.
+He worked for Lombard Insurance company for a while and started a transport business in 1833 between Genoa and Milan and merged it with the businesses of Gavino and Lazzaro Rebizzo.
+In 1840 it became De Luchi, Rubattino & Company.
+In 1841 their steamship the Polluce sank near Elba after colliding with the Mongebella.
+He started a courier business between Genoa and Milan in 1842 along with Gavino.

+He also built larger ships: Cagliari, Piemonte, and Lombardo.
 The latter two carried Garibaldi and his men to Marsala in 1860.

-His company formed an agreement in 1881 with the Sicilian shipping company of Vincenzo Florio to form the Navigazione Generale Italiana.
+During the Great Depression, his company formed an agreement in 1881 with the Sicilian shipping company of Vincenzo Florio to form the Navigazione Generale Italiana.

+Politics

 Rubattino was politically active and used his business to advance many causes.
 He was a patriot and supported Nino Bixio in the unification of Italy.
 In 1869, Rubattino saw the value of the Suez canal and bought the Bay of Assab from a local ruler through Giuseppe Sapeto.
 Initially only meant to be a coal depot, this aided Italian colonialism in Eritrea and the establishment of Italian Eritrea by the sale of the land to the Italian state in 1882.

+Death

-On November 2, 1881, Rubattino died from a malarial fever.
+On November 2, 1881, Rubattino died at his villa in Albaro from a malarial fever.
 He is buried at Staglieno and a statue by Augusto Rivalta stands at Piazza Caricamento in Genoa.